i2bc/SURFMAP/README.md

 # Download
 [Go to the top](#Table-of-contents)

-You can click [here](https://github.com/i2bc/SURFMAP/releases/latest) to access the latest source code of the release.
+You can click <a href="https://github.com/i2bc/SURFMAP/releases/latest" target="_blank">here</a> to access the latest source code of the release.

 After downloading, you'll need to unarchive the project.
 If you downloaded: